Skip to content

 Highlights & Insights

-• The matching lower bound confirms that \(\tilde{\mathcal{O}}(T^{2/3})\) is unimprovable — this reflects the intrinsic difficulty of the problem rather than any algorithmic shortcoming.
+• Optimality Proof: The matching lower bound confirms that \(\tilde{\mathcal{O}}(T^{2/3})\) is the best achievable rate given the inherent difficulty of the problem.

 Limitations & Future Work

-• vs. BwK (Bandits with Knapsacks): BwK models consumable budgets but lacks stage-level commitment and active set replacement.
+• vs BwK (Bandits with Knapsacks): BwK models consumable budgets but lacks stage-level commitment and active set replacement.

 Rating

-• Novelty: ⭐⭐⭐⭐⭐ First complete formalization + near-optimal algorithm + matching lower bound
+• Novelty: ⭐⭐⭐⭐⭐ First complete formalization + near-optimal algorithm + matching lower bound.